TEOTWAWKI. If you’re serious about prepping, you already know what this acronym means.

 Most of these pathogens will be carried by people-people just like you will be stuck on a jammed freeway as everyone tries to leave the city.

 - How about nuclear terrorism, a nuclear detonation or explosion of a dirty bomb?

-- How about a nuclear plant disaster, such as Chernobyl?
+- How about a nuclear plant disaster, such as Chornobyl?

-Radiation will spread and be lethal for days, weeks, even months.
+Radiation will spread and be lethal for days, weeks, or even months.
 Winds carry the radioactive debris.

-Sure Atlanta or St Louis or Kansas City might be a smoking hole in the ground, but how can you tell where that fallout will come down?
+Sure, Atlanta, St Louis, or Kansas City might be a smoking hole in the ground, but how can you tell where that fallout will come down?

 You could easily travel right into the path of lethal fallout and not even know it until you start throwing up blood.

 - How about political upheaval?